-Their expressions of pain, uncertainty and doubt, discovered in the meeting allows you to use your own buyer’s logic to justify a rational purchase rationale.
+Their expressions of pain, uncertainty, and doubt, discovered in the meeting allow you to use your own buyer’s logic to justify a rational purchase rationale.

 The more open ended sales questions you incorporate into your sales process, the more deals you will win!